storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 A character in a situation [genre, setting] wants something, which brings him into conflict with a second character [opposition].
 After a series of conflicts, which are handicapped by a subplot, and after a plot twist, the final battle erupts, and character one finally resolves the conflict.

-In StoryBuilder, one story element type, Problem,  contains most of the elements of the Premise, and, in fact, the Problem form’s Resolution tab contains a Premise sub-element.
+In StoryCAD, one story element type, Problem,  contains most of the elements of the Premise, and, in fact, the Problem form’s Resolution tab contains a Premise sub-element.
 Your story can (and usually will) contain more than one Problem, and every Problem has its own Premise.
-StoryBuilder is centered around Problems; they’re the heart of plotted fiction.
+StoryCAD is centered around Problems; they’re the heart of plotted fiction.

 Our immediate focus is to identify a specific protagonist with a specific problem.
 We have a protagonist, Leonard, and we can take a stab at a Problem.
 Right click on the empty Problems folder and click the ‘Add Problem’ button (the question mark.)